akarazeev/Papernotes/notes/seamless-censorship.md

 cycleGAN -> adapts pix2pix to the unpaired settings (style transfer, object transfiguration, season transfer, photo enhancement)

+Related work: "Unsupervised Image to Image Translation with Generative Adversarial Networks" [[paper](https://arxiv.org/pdf/1701.02676.pdf)] [[code](https://github.com/zsdonghao/Unsup-Im2Im)]

 ## III.
 Proposed Approach

 <inspiration from CycleGANs>

 ### A. Dataset

+Images representing both domains were scrapped from Internet (nude women and women wearing bikinis -> filtering to keep only one person on every picture).
+For X domain (wearing bikinis) 1044 images were selected for Train and 117 images for Test.
+For Y domain (nude women) 921 images for Train and 103 for Test.

+NSFW dataset from related papers: [[pornography classification](https://sites.google.com/site/nudedetection/)], [[pornography video classification](https://sites.google.com/site/pornographydatabase/)]

+### B. Loss Function

+LSGANs loss was adopted.
+Translation should be "cycle-consistent".
+Forward cycle consistency: x -> G(x) -> F(G(x)) ≈ x.
+Backward cycle consistency: y -> F(y) -> G(F(y)) ≈ y.

+### C. Network Architecture

+- N-Layers D
+- 9-Blocks ResNet G
+- U-Net 256 G

+## IV.
+Experiments

+256x256 resolution was used.
+Background was removed to improve quality and speed up the learning process.
+To segment people in all images the Mask R-CNN was used (sota for semantic and instance segmentation)